cheesemaker/airaware/AirAware/AirAware/AirAware.docc/AirAware.md

 ## License

-AirAware is available under the Apache 2.0 license.
+AirAware is available under the MIT license.
 See [`LICENSE.md`](https://github.com/cheesemaker/airaware/blob/master/LICENSE.md) for more information.

 ## Contributors

  [A list of contributors is available through GitHub.](https://github.com/cheesemaker/airaware/graphs/contributors)